lordslomer/EITN30/README.md

 ## Test the network

 ### Throughput test
-To run the throughput test, run the following scripts in the `/test` directory:
+To run the throughput test, run the following scripts:

 1. Start the iperf3 server on the base station:
 ```